tolvanea/teensy3_keyboard_controller/README.md

 ```
 sudo usermod -aG docker ${USER}
 ```
-However, above command takes effect after loggin out and in.
+However, the above command takes effect after loggin out and in.
 To avoid relogging, it can be temporarily fixed with
 ```
 su - $USER
 ```